eddygk/aws-infra-ai-showcase/README.md

 If you're working on:
 - Internal AWS automation initiatives
-- AI governance and safety frameworks
+- AI code generation for infrastructure
 - Multi-agent orchestration systems
-- Predictive maintenance with human oversight
+- Natural language to IaC pipelines
 - Self-healing infrastructure with approval chains

-**Let's connect!** I'm eager to contribute my unique blend of hands-on data center experience and enterprise AI governance expertise to AWS's next generation of infrastructure.
+**Let's connect!** I'm eager to contribute my unique blend of hands-on data center experience and AI-powered code generation expertise to AWS's next generation of infrastructure.

 ---

-*"The future of infrastructure isn't just automated—it's intelligently governed.
+*"The future of infrastructure isn't just automated—it's intelligently coded.
 Let's build it together."*